eolivesjoe/EoWordle/README.md

 ## Assumptions:
-- words.txt exists in `EoWordle\Util\words.txt` and contains one word per line. it cannot be empty.
+- `words.txt` exists in `EoWordle\Util\` and contains one word per line. it cannot be empty.
 - words in the list can only contain the letters a-z and A-Z.
 - app is running on Windows (no other OS tested)
 - the tests are based on the assumption that the GameConfig is set to classic Wordle rules (i.e 5 letters per word, and 6 guesses)

+The word list used can be found here `http://gwicks.net/dictionaries.htm`

 Please reach out if any questions arise or if you need anything at all.
 Have fun!